jovanamatk/moviedb/README.md

 ### Installation

+- Extract the archive
-Extract the archive, open the folder that contains the extracted content in the command line/terminal and run the following command
+- Open the folder that contains the extracted content in the command line/terminal
+- Run the following command

 ```
 npm install